Zukatoji/FINAL-PROJECT_Student-Portfolio/Act #3: Fire Sensor Simulation/README.md

 Objectives

-* Familiarize with basic sensor components used in IoT systems
+* Familiarize students with the basic sensor components that can be used in loT
-* Integrate multiple sensors in an Arduino circuit
+* Integrate these sensor components in an Arduino circuit
-* Implement threshold-based decision logic for fire detection
+* Create a simple implementation of a fire sensor

 Hardware Used